x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/manage-migration-batches.md

 # Manage migration batches in Office 365

 You can use the Migration dashboard in the Office 365 Exchange admin center (EAC) to manage mailbox migration to Office 365 using a cutover or staged Exchange migration.
-You can also use the Migration dashboard to migrate the contents of users' mailboxes from an on-premises IMAP server, or the contents of a G Suite users' mailboxes, calendars, and contacts to existing Office 365 mailboxes.
+You can also use the Migration dashboard to migrate the contents of users' mailboxes from an on-premises IMAP server, or the contents of G Suite users' mailboxes, calendars, and contacts to existing Office 365 mailboxes.
 The Migration dashboard displays statistics about the overall migration in addition to statistics about a specific migration batch.
 You can create, start, stop, pause, and edit migration batches.

 ## The Migration dashboard
 <a name="bk_dashboard"> </a>